sarahbarberuk/java-scim-stub/README.md

 # SCIM Stub Java app for testing Okta integration

+This is a companion repository to Stytch's SCIM API article

 ## To get this to run

 1. Install Java and set JAVA_HOME environment variable